rtp-aws/devpost_aws_disaster_response/captainslog.md

 Found the UC Berkely MXNet video series they have for a class on youtube.
 I did a type along on the linear algebra.
 Took some latex notes as I implemented the videos formulas.
 I also did the mxnet code in a jupyter notebook again.

+20220218

+Still working on the mxnet code.
+I believe I have an understanding enough to attempt to do the rotate using only mxnet again.